TwoRingSoft/Vrsnr/Readme.md

 **Vrsnr** is a set of tools to help keep your library/app/whatever's version up to date.
 One `vrsn` command can increment the version by modifying the file containing its definition.

-It can do other neat things too, like:

-- understand plain integer version numbers, like for builds
+It can do other neat things too, like understand plain integer version numbers, like for builds.
+An it's extensible!
-- translate all cat languages in the basic multifeline plane

 ---